-Rasch models assume that one dominant dimension determines the differences among students' performances.
+Rasch models assume that one dominant dimension determines the differences in student performance.
 Principal Components Analysis (PCA) can be used to assess the unidimensionality assumption.
 The purpose of the analysis is to verify whether any other dominant components exist among the items.
-If any other dimensions are found, the unidimensionality assumption would be violated
+If any other dimensions are found, the unidimensionality of test content assumption may be violated.